THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Section III: Registration Process

-A single parking permit will be issued to an individual according to their job classification or status as a student, alumnus or guest.
+A single parking permit will be issued to an individual according to their job classification or status as a student or guest.
 Use of the permit is restricted to the registered individual.

-• Vendors and Contractors: Completed application/request form approved by the designated sponsors in facilities services or capital projects
+- Vendors and Contractors: Request from the designated sponsors in facilities services or capital projects

-Questions regarding interpretation or clarification of the parking rules should be directed here as well.
-Faculty and staff permits ordered online must be picked up from the Campus Services office.
+Questions regarding interpretation or clarification of the parking rules should be directed to parking@tulane.edu.

 Section IV: Visitor & Hourly Parking

-We provide hourly parking on the ground level and designated, marked spaces on the second floor of the Diboll Garage (building #103) as well as throughout campus on private streets and surface lots.
+Hourly parking is provided on the ground level and in designated, marked spaces on the second floor of the Diboll Garage (building #103) as well as throughout campus on private streets and surface lots.
 Hourly parking spaces are marked by signage throughout campus.
 Permits are not valid in hourly parking spaces.

-Daily permits are ONLY VALID in the Diboll Garage on the third floor and above, and in the Claiborne Lot.
+Daily permits are ONLY VALID in the Diboll Garage on the second floor and above.

-There are several ways to pay for visitor parking on our campus.
-ParkMobile app: located on Newcomb Place, Newcomb Circle, and Cowen Circle as well as the Diboll Complex and the Claiborne Avenue lot.
+There are several ways to pay for visitor parking on campus.
+ParkMobile app: located on Newcomb Place, Newcomb Circle, and Cowen Circle as well as the Diboll Garage.

 The zone number can be found on posted signs or painted on the ground in the parking space.
-On Tulane’s campus, ParkMobile spaces are space specific, excluding Claiborne Lot.
+On Tulane’s campus, ParkMobile spaces are space specific.

-Daily Permits: only valid in the Claiborne Lot and Diboll Garage third floor and above.
-Online Parking Permits ($5 each day) can be purchased at https://parking.tulane.edu for one or more days.
-Print the permit and place on a visible spot on the vehicle’s dashboard.
+Daily Permits: only valid in the Diboll Garage second floor and above.
+Online Parking Permits ($6 each day) can be purchased at parking.tulane.edu for one or more days.
+The correct license plate must be attached to the permit in order for it to be valid.

-A daily parking pass may also be purchased from the Diboll T2 Paystation using space code #50 for a cost of $5 and must be placed on a visible spot on the dashboard.
-This permit is not valid in a hourly parking space.
-Date-range temporary hang tags ($5 each day) may be purchased in the Campus Services office.
-This permit will be issued only for short periods of time.
+A daily parking pass may also be purchased from the Diboll T2 Paystation using Pay by Plate and choosing Option 2 Daily permit for a cost of $6 and the correct license plate number must be entered into the paystation.
+This permit is not valid in an hourly parking space.

 Guest permits are required Monday through Friday, 8 a.m. to 5:30 p.m.
 Visitors are welcome to park in an accessible space when displaying their state-issued handicap permit and a Tulane permit.